7 Benefits of Walking

 Walking Reduces Your Risk of Type 2 Diabetes

-Walking and other physical activity lowers your risk of Type 2 Diabetes.
+Walking and other physical activity lower your risk of Type 2 Diabetes.
 A higher volume of walking—either longer walks or walking more days—leads to even lower risk.

 Walking Boosts Your Mood